Skip to main content

 .Build();

-// register the metrics to MoBro
+// Register the metrics with MoBro

 _mobro.Register(cpuUsage);